mehmaniayaz/Object-Counter/README.md

 ## Data Augmentation Methods <a name="augmentation"></a>
 Our project addresses an image classification task with 10 classes.
 We start with about 100 cellphone images for each class (Figure 1a).
-The initial dataset is extremely insufficient for the model to detect the differences between 3 versus 4 oranges in a picture.
+The initial dataset is extremely insufficient for building a neural network model.
 To remediate this deficiency, we first conduct a "manual" augmentation technique by stitching two images together and placing it in the appropriate class (Figure 1b).
 For instance, if we stitch an image from class 1 with an image from class 3 we end up with a new image in class 4.
 The manual augmentation will naturally result in an imbalanced dataset, with higher number classes containing more images (for example, there are more permutations to create class 10